100 Notable alumni of

 -

-Arthur Harry Moore was an American Democratic politician and attorney who was the 39th governor of New Jersey, serving three nonconsecutive three-year terms between 1926 and 1941.
-As of 2023, Moore remains the longest-serving modern Governor of New Jersey and the only governor popularly elected to three terms in office.
+Arthur Harry Moore was an American attorney and politician of the Democratic Party who served three nonconsecutive three-year terms as governor of New Jersey (1926–1929, 1932–1935, and 1938–1941).
+He is the longest-served modern governor of New Jersey and the only one elected to three terms.
 He also served a partial term as United States Senator from 1935 to 1938, before stepping down to begin his third term as governor.

 -